JoshuaEybers/DSP-Project/README.md

 written in python

-Just run the blocks and they should work.
+Just run the blocks in DSPproject and they should work.